humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 ## 5) Data model (tables) — minimal set

-These tables support the workflows and auditability; you can start lean and expand.
+These tables support the workflows and auditability; the system starts lean and expands as features move off the `read_models` bridge.

 ### Identity / auth